-RPAs as modified in the proposed action from the 2014 Biological Opinion
+Revised RPAs from the 2014 Biological Opinion

-The proposed action would modify the season dates for the AI Atka mackerel trawl fishery relative to the action analyzed in the 2010 Biological Opinion.
-The season dates from the action in the 2010 BiOp, the interim final rule, and the proposed action are shown in the table below.
+The season dates for the AI Atka mackerel trawl fishery are modified relative to the action analyzed in the 2010 Biological Opinion.
+The season dates from the action in the 2010 BiOp, the interim final rule, and the 2014 BiOp are shown in the table below.
 The interim final rule changed the Atka mackerel trawl season dates to align the Atka mackerel seasons with the AI pollock and Pacific cod trawl fisheries and to temporally disperse catch.
-The Atka mackerel trawl fishery season dates would be extended even further under the proposed action.
+The Atka mackerel trawl fishery season dates are extended even further under the 2014 BiOp.

-Atka mackerel trawl fishery season dates in 2010 Biological Opinion (BiOp), 2011-2014 Interim Final Rule, and as proposed:
+Atka mackerel trawl fishery season dates in 2010 Biological Opinion (BiOp), 2011-2014 Interim Final Rule, and the 2014 BiOp:

-A Se ason B Season

-Start End Start End

-Action in 2010 BiOp 20-Jan 15-Apr 1-Sep 1-Nov

-Interim Final Rule 20-Jan 10-Jun 10-Jun 1-Nov

-Proposed Action 20-Jan 10-Jun 10-Jun 31-Dec
+A Se ason B Season Start End Start End Action in 2010 BiOp 20-Jan 15-Apr 1-Sep 1-Nov Interim Final Rule 20-Jan 10-Jun 10-Jun 1-Nov Action in 2014 BiOp 20-Jan 10-Jun 10-Jun 31-Dec